box/developer.box.com/content/guides/authentication/jwt/index.md

 interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.

-To verify an application's permissions, you can either use a:
+There are two ways you can verify an application's permissions:

-1. public/private keypair
+- using a public and private key pair
-1. client id and client secret
+- using a client id and client secret (Client Credentials Grant)

+At this time, our SDKs do not support the Client Credential Grant.
 To learn more about these options visit our guide on using [JWT without SDKs][jwtnosdk].

-Upon authorizing a JWT application in the Box Admin Console, a [Service Account][user-types]is automatically generated and is the default token used when authenticating.
+Upon authorizing a JWT application in the Box Admin Console, a [Service Account][user-types] is automatically generated and is the default Access Token used when authenticating.
 This is an admin-like user and why applications leveraging JWT require explicit Box Admin approval before use.

 ## When to use JWT